arielgee/Sage-Like/.misc/tasks.md

   * for drag&drop the shift key while dragging over a folder enable the user to insert the dragged item into the folder (as first item). when the shift key is pressed while dragging over a folder the drop marker highlights the entire folder element
   * for new feed/folder the dialog provides a checkbox for 'Insert inside selected folder' when selected item is a folder
+* convert suspendBookmarksEventHandler() to a single call function
 ---

 #### Next